All our felt products are made in a WFTO & Fair Trade USA-certified facility. (Both at Company and Product level).

 Bottom Line: Fair Trade exists to protect workers, promote ethical business, ensure fair pricing, and support environmental sustainability in global trade.

-The next question should be: What is the difference between certified Fair Trade at COMPANY level and at PRODUCT level?
+Next question: What is the difference between certified Fair Trade at COMPANY level and at PRODUCT level?

 Fair Trade at Company Level